Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-\subsection{An inductive approach.}
+\subsection{An inductive approach}

-Induction plays an important role in our proofs.
-When $S\subseteq X$ is an abelian surface, then \cite{KL15} or \cite{It17} develop criteria for existence of singular divisors with certain properties on $S$.
-Inversion of adjunction provides ways to extend this divisor to one on $X$ with the same properties. \begin{proposition} {(\textbf{Inductive process vs. singular divisors}).} Let $X$ be an abelian three-fold, containing an abelian surface $S\subseteq X$.
-Suppose $B$ is an ample $\QQ$-divisor on $X$ that satisfies the following two properties: \begin{enumerate} \item $(B^2\cdot S) \ > \ 4$. \item For any elliptic curve $C\subseteq S$ we have $(B\cdot C)>1$. \end{enumerate} If the class $B-S$ is ample then there exists an effective $\QQ$-divisor $D\equiv B$ with $\sJ(X;D)=\m_{X,0}$. \end{proposition}
+In our setup we need to deal with the case when there is an abelian surface $S\subseteq A$.
+Inversion of adjunction techniques allows us to produce singular divisors on $X$ from those on $S$.
+The possibility to do so on $S$, was originally tackled in \cite{KL19} and \cite{I18}. \begin{proposition} {(\textbf{Inductive process and singular divisors})} Let $A$ be an abelian three-fold and $S\subseteq A$ an abelian surface.
+Suppose $B$ is an ample $\QQ$-divisor on $A$, satisfying the properties: \begin{enumerate} \item $(B^2\cdot S) \ > \ 4$. \item For any elliptic curve $C\subseteq S$ we have $(B\cdot C)>1$. \end{enumerate} If $B-S$ is ample then there is an effective $\QQ$-divisor $D\equiv B$ with $\sJ(X;D)=\m_{A,0}$. \end{proposition}

-\begin{proof} By rigidity lemma any morphism between two abelian varieties is the composition of a translation and a group homomorphism.
-Thus, there exists a point $x\in X$ and an abelian surface $S_0\subseteq X$, where the embedding preserves the group structure, so that $S=S_0+x$.
+\begin{proof} Rigidity lemma says that any morphism between two abelian varieties is the composition of a translation and a group homomorphism.
+For us this means that there is a point $x\in A$ and an abelian surface $S_0\subseteq A$, where the embedding preserves the group structure, so that $S=S_0+x$.